Farnham Districtat Garner’s Field.

 Individual camping area waste/grey water drainage facilities should be built above ground near the field boundaries (for example using a perforated bucket or bin liner filled with filter material that can later be burned).
 Please do not dig wet pits, throw wet refuse into the hedgerows or pour anything into the river.

-Subject to prior booking the site is open year round for camping and activities to all members of the Scouting Association plus young people taking part in established award schemes e.g. D of E.
+Subject to prior booking the site is open year round for camping and activities to all members of the Scouting Association plus young people taking part in established award schemes e.g. D of E. With special permission the site has occasionally been used for wedding receptions and family gatherings – conditions may apply.

 To date our site has been used by Scouting Association Members of all ages from both near and far for such as: fun days, training days, weekend camps, family camps, D of E activities, campfire evenings, hike stopovers, summer camps, water activities, winter frost camps and many others.